Variance-Aware Sparse Linear Bandits: Omitted Proof in (Analysis of Weighted OFUL )

 and that

 which gives

 as claimed, while the second step uses $\bar \sigma_t^2=\min\{\frac 1d,\sigma_t^2\}\le \frac 1d+\sigma_t^2$. \end{proof}

-\begin{proof}[Proof of \Cref{lem:thm 4.1 from Zhou}] Their original proof mainly use the following two auxilliary results: The first one is the well-known Freedman inequality \citep{freedman1975tail}, which is originally for bounded martingale difference sequences, while the second one is Lemma 11 from \citet{abbasi2011improved}.
-For the former one, from its variant for sub-Gaussian random variables (\Cref{thm:generalized Freedman}), we have: \begin{corollary} Suppose that $\{\xi_i\}_{i=1}^n$ is a martingale difference sequence adapted to filtration $\{\mathcal F_i\}_{i=0}^n$, i.e., $\E[\xi_i\mid \mathcal F_{i-1}]=0$.
-Suppose that $\xi_i\mid \mathcal F_{i-1}\sim \text{subG}(\sigma_i^2)$ for some sequence $\{\sigma_i\}_{i=1}^n$, then, for all $x,v>0$ and $\lambda>0$, we have
+\begin{proof}[Proof of \Cref{lem:thm 4.1 from Zhou}] Their original proof mainly use the following two auxiliary results: The first one is the well-known Freedman inequality \citep{freedman1975tail}, which is originally for bounded martingale difference sequences, while the second one is Lemma 11 from \citet{abbasi2011improved}.
+For the former one, from its variant for sub-Gaussian random variables (\Cref{thm:generalized Freedman}), we have: \begin{corollary} Suppose that $\{\xi_i\}_{i=1}^n$ is a sequence of zero-mean random variables where $\xi_i\sim \text{subG}(\sigma_i^2)$ for some sequence $\{\sigma_i\}_{i=1}^n$.
+Let $n$ be a stopping time finite a.s.
+Then for all $x,v>0$ and $\lambda>0$,

 Moreover, for any $\delta\in (0,1)$, with probability $1-\delta$, we have

 \end{corollary} \begin{proof} The first conclusion is done by applying \Cref{thm:generalized Freedman} optimally with $f(\lambda)=\frac 12 \lambda^2$, $V_i=\sigma_i^2$ and $\lambda=\frac{x}{v^2}$.
 The second conclusion is consequently proved by taking $v^2=\sum_{i=1}^n \sigma_i^2$ and $x=2v\sqrt{\ln \frac 2\delta}$. \end{proof}